edmondhlau4/football_analytics/README.md

 ## Overview

-This repository provides two scrapers and a CSV-to-DataFrame converter for working with NFL stats data:
+This repository provides scrapers and converters for working with NFL stats data:

 - **Player scraper** — fetch career stats for a specific player by name
 - **Season scraper** — fetch leaderboard stats across all players for a given season, year, and stat category
+- **Fantasy scraper** — fetch weekly PPR fantasy points by position
 - **CSV converter** — load scraped CSV output into pandas DataFrames for analysis
+- **Fantasy PPR converter** — adjust fantasy points CSVs by adding reception values to the points column

 ## Requirements